 As mentioned, the B2B sales cycle could take weeks, if not months, to complete, so B2B SEO’s common goal is to obtain qualified leads that will stay for the long term.

 Keyword optimization is a tedious aspect of both B2B and B2C SEO.

-Since the sales cycle usually takes a long time in B2B because of the number of people involved in the decision-making phase, B2B companies typically focus on keywords that are more technical and informative that appeal to audiences from all levels of the buyer’s journey.
+Since the sales cycle usually takes a long time in B2B because of the number of people involved in the decision-making phase, B2B companies typically focus on more technical and informative keywords that appeal to audiences from all levels of the buyer’s journey.

-The main problem with this is that in B2B, there’s often no single standard for how a particular concept or idea is called.
+The main problem with this is that in B2B, there’s often no single standard for what a particular concept or idea is called.

 Let’s use this article as an example.
 If you stumbled upon this article from Google, you might have used any of the following keyword variations:

 - B2B search engine optimization

 - business-to-business SEO

 - keyword optimization B2B

 On the other hand, the trouble in B2C keyword research is the usually high search volume of keywords in the niche.
 Therefore, the challenge for B2C companies is finding keywords that are not too saturated but still have a decent flow of traffic that could be converted to leads on your site.